 These items look and behave differently because each of these functions touches the hardware, and the team that developed Microsoft Windows created a system distinctly different from their Macintosh counterparts at Apple.
-Graphical user interface (UI) items like scroll bars and menus are displayed on the hardware of the computer display.
+Graphical user interface (UI)5 items like scroll bars and menus are displayed on the hardware of the computer display.
 Files are saved to the hardware of a hard drive or other storage device.
-Most operating systems also include control panels, desktop file management, and other support programs to work directly with hardware elements like storage devices, displays, printers, and networking equipment.
+Most operating systems also include control panels, desktop file management, and other support programs to work directly with hardware elements

+5. The mechanism through which users interact with a computing device.
+The UI includes elements of the graphical user interface (or GUI, pronounced "gooey"), such as windows, scroll bars, buttons, menus, and dialogue boxes; and can also include other forms of interaction, such as touch screens, motion sensing controllers, or tactile devices used by the visually impaired. like storage devices, displays, printers, and networking equipment.
 The Macintosh Finder and the Windows Explorer are examples of components of these operating systems.
 The consistent look, feel, and functionality that operating systems enforce across various programs help make it easier for users to learn new software, which reduces training costs and operator error.
 See Figure 9.2 for similarities and differences.